08 Nov Options for Heavy Breasts – Breast Reduction

 How long will the results last?

-• Breast Reduction results are long-lasting.
+- Breast Reduction results are long-lasting.
 Factors like weight gain, pregnancy, and ageing can alter the shape and size of your breasts over time.
-It’s essential to maintain a stable weight and lead a healthy lifestyle to ensure the longevity of the results.
+It’s essential to maintain a stable weight and lead a good lifestyle to make sure the results are long lasting.

 Are there non-surgical alternatives to Breast Reduction?

-• It’s always best to consult with a medical professional about the most effective options for your individual circumstances.
+- You should always consult with a medical professional about the most effective options for your individual circumstances.

 Further Reading about Breast Surgery with Dr. Guy Watts